CBStonesifer/connect_wallet_task/README.md

 ### Known bugs

-I was not able to configure a `.env` file because even after requiring dotenv and configuring it in the application files, the error that `process` is undefined persisted.
+- I was not able to configure a `.env` file because even after requiring dotenv and configuring it in the application files, the error that `process` is undefined persisted.
+- ThirdWeb's API fails to fetch certain icons which appear in the console show failed GET requests.